MailOnline/Reactor/README.md

         2. Request failed: send an error ❌
        2. **No**: send an error ❌

-If we look carefuly the only thing that changes, from application to application, is the `T`.
+If we look carefully the only thing that changes is the `T`.
 Reactor provides the whole infrastructure around `T` with minimum configuration, but with flexibility in mind.
 In order to achieve that, it uses:

 * [Network](https://github.com/MailOnline/Reactor/tree/master/Reactor/Core/Network)
 * [Parser](https://github.com/MailOnline/Reactor/tree/master/Reactor/Core/Parser)